Free EV Charging Stations: 4 Easy Options

 Nowadays, most manufacturers have some form of EV charging incentive, ranging from enough energy to cover a few road trips to years of unlimited charging.

 For example, buyers interested in new all-electric models from Ford, Kia, or Hyundai, will find that their vehicle purchase comes with 250 kWh of complimentary charging on the Electrify America network.
-Assuming efficiency of around 3-4 miles per kWh, that’s good for somewhere between 750-1,000 miles of driving.
+Assuming an efficiency of around 3-4 miles per kWh, that’s good for somewhere between 750-1,000 miles of driving.

 Allow Advertisers to Pay for Your Fuel